rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 ```

 The type of `first` and `second` is `TaggedCellPtr`, as seen in the previous
 chapter.
-This pointer type can point at any runtime supported type.
+This pointer type can point at any dynamic type.
 By the
 end of this chapter we'll be able to build a nested linked list of `Pair`s
 and `Symbol`s.